Kuuuube/osu_skills_rs/readme.md

 --mods=MODS                 integer sum of all mod values to apply
                             (`2`: EZ, `8`: HD, `16`: HR, `64`: DT, `256`: HT)

---is-dir                    set FILE to DIR and parse all .osu files in DIR
+--is-dir=TYPE               set FILE to DIR or SUBDIR and parse all .osu files in
+                            (DIR|SUBDIR)

 --output-type=TYPE          output stream and type
                             (stdout|file-txt|file-csv)